kbroniek/leave-system/README.md

    options.ProviderOptions.DefaultAccessTokenScopes.Add("User.Read");
    ```

-7. Go to Azure and find the registered application named `LeaveSystem`.
+7. Go to Azure and find the registered application named `LeaveSystem.Web`.
 Open the Authentication tab and click `This app has implicit grant settings enabled.
 If you are using any of these URIs in a SPA with MSAL.js 2.0, you should migrate URIs.`.

    ![Azure app registration](./AzureAppRegistration.png)